-Home / Professional Development / Awards / Researchers / Lifetime Achievement Lecture of the APS Neural Control & Autonomic Regulation Section for Career Achievement
+Home / Professional Development / APS Awards / Researchers / APS Neural Control & Autonomic Regulation Section Lifetime Achievement Lecture

 Award at a Glance

-Award amount: $1,000 plus reimbursement of the early registration fee to the American Physiology Summit and up to $2,000 to cover travel and travel expenses incurred during the Summit.
+Award amount: $1,000 plus up to $2,000 in travel expenses and reimbursement of the early registration fee to the American Physiology Summit.

 Award Description

-The Neural Control & Autonomic Regulation (NCAR) Section’s Lifetime Achievement Award is intended to recognize the career achievement of a world-renowned, distinguished investigator who has made substantial contributions over a long career to improve our understanding of autonomic regulation in normal and/or disease states.
+The Neural Control & Autonomic Regulation (NCAR) Section’s Lifetime Achievement Lecture is intended to recognize the long-standing and successful career of a world-renowned, distinguished investigator who has made substantial contributions to improve our understanding of autonomic regulation in normal or disease states.
 The recipient’s body of research should be widespread, creating new research pathways that have revolutionized our understanding of autonomic neuroscience.

 Eligibility